pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 makes it hard for people to reproduce or build upon the research results.
 Even further, research that doesn't turn out as hoped is normally _not_ published at all.
 While the researcher may remember the result, the world doesn't.
-For all intents and purposes the research is lost, which leads to a lot of duplication of work and wasted efforts.
+For all intents and purposes the research is _obliterated_, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
 Even in the best of circumstances, we're only publishing a part of the picture here, as in Sosno's sculpture above, leaving the rest up to the imagination.

 I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading